StefanoAnzolut/business-guide/source/account/attachments.rst

 - Here are a few examples of how it works

       •	**Example 1:** Let's say you select both the signed document and signature protocol in your admin settings and slide the switch to the right to let your members decide.
-In this case, your members can untick the checkbox if they don't want to attach these documents to the e-mail.
+In this case, your members can uncheck the checkbox if they don't want to attach these documents to the e-mail.

       •	**Example 2:** Let's say you select only the signed document and don't slide the switch to the right.
 In this case, the signed document will be attached to the e-mail.
 Your members won't be able to change this as they won't see the preselected checkbox.